cpjobling/eg-247-textbook/_sources/filter_design/filters.md

 Now, $G(j\omega)$ can be considered as $G(s)$ evaluated at $s = j\omega$, and this {eq}`eq:7.1:1` is justified.

-Also, since $A$ is understood to represent the magnitude, it needs not to be enclosed in vertical lines.
+Also, since $A$ is understood to represent the magnitude, it does not need to be enclosed in vertical lines.

 Not all magnitude-square functions can be decomposed to $G(s)$ and $G(-s)$ rational functions; only even functions of $\omega$, positive for all $\omega$, and *proper-rational functions*[^u71:note2] can satisfy {eq}`eq:7.1:1`.